 At Connect-Ed, we take immense pride in our dedicated team of therapists and counsellors.
-Each member is affiliated with a recognized professional body, such as the British Association of Counselling & Psychotherapy (BACP).
+Each member is affiliated with a recognised professional body, such as the British Association of Counselling & Psychotherapy (BACP).
 With over 50 therapists and counsellors currently supporting schools across London, we invite you to learn more about some of these exceptional individuals.

 Meet the team